Man with a Camera: Production

-Man with a Camera was filmed on locations in Hollywood (doubling for New York City) at Desilu Studios.
-The series had two abbreviated seasons in 1958-59 and 1959–60 and was aired on the ABC-TV network, Friday nights at 9:00 pm.
+Man with a Camera was filmed in Culver City, California, at Desilu Studios.
+From October 1958 to March 1959 it was broadcast on Fridays from 9 to 9:30 p.m.
+Eastern Time.
+From October 1959 to February 1960 it was broadcast on Mondays from 10:30 to 11 p.m.
+E.T.
+General Electric's Lamp Division sponsored the 1959-1960 episodes.
+Warren Lewis was the executive producer for Sharpe & Lewis Productions.
+A. E Houghton was the producer, and Gerald Mayer was a director.

 Home media

 The entire run of the series' 29 episodes was released in 2007 by the Infinity Entertainment Group, in collaboration with the Falcon Picture Group and the UCLA Film & Television Archive, from which the source prints were obtained.

 Alpha Video has released three individual volumes on DVD, each containing four episodes from the series.
 A fourth volume was released on February 25, 2014.
 On October 17, 2017, Mill Creek Entertainment released the complete series on DVD + Digital.